-Networking within distributed locales — like distribution centers, seaports and airports, and even cities — has always been a challenge.
+Networking within distributed locales — like distribution centers, seaports, airports, campuses, and even cities — has always been a challenge.
 LANs don’t upscale cost-effectively and WANs don’t downscale operationally.
 With the democratization of wireless spectrum and cloudification of carrier infrastructure, Private LTE has emerged as an ideal solution for the “wide-area LAN” problem.
 It combines the control and fixed cost of a private network with the flexibility, security, and macro-network benefits of LTE, and has a built-in pathway to Private 5G.

 Private LTE for Enterprise and Public Sector

 - Business & college campuses

 How Private LTE Works